statamic/docs/content/collections/extending-docs/repositories.md

 Let's say you want to store your entries in a database.
 You would need to swap the default entry repository (which gets entries from the Stache) with your own that would get entries from a database.

-In a service provider, you can re-bind the contract:
+In a service provider's `register` you can re-bind the contract using the `Statamic::repository()` method:

 ``` php
 <?php